leono93/leono93.github.io/README.md

 # 3d-js-animation

 Awesome 3D card animation created fully in vanilla JavaScript.
 Image rotates when you interact with the card and the title, description text, and the buttons pop out to create a nice 3D effect.
+Try it out here: https://leono93.github.io/

 # Screenshots